grantcurell/anki-voice/FOR_DEV.md

 - [ ] iOS app connects to server (or authenticates with production API)
 - [ ] User can register with Sign in with Apple
 - [ ] JWT token is stored in Keychain
-- [ ] User can link AnkiWeb account
+- [ ] Sync credentials are auto-generated on registration
 - [ ] All API calls include Authorization header
 - [ ] Speech recognition captures audio
 - [ ] TTS speaks clearly